 Revenue Recognition.
 We receive initiation fees and monthly membership dues from our members.
 Substantially all of our members join on a month-to-month basis and can therefore cancel their membership at any time.
 The transaction in which the Company receives initiation fees may include free private training sessions.
-Under Emerging Issues Task Force 00-21, "Revenue Arrangement with Multiple Elements," the Company determined that the initiation fees and private training sessions did not represent separate units of accounting.
-Accordingly, initiation fees and related direct expenses, primarily sales commissions, are deferred and recognized, on a straight line basis, over the average membership life.
-Effective in the second quarter of 2005, the Company started amortizing initiation fees over the membership lives of each individual Club based on each individuals Club's respective average membership life.
-Such average lives range from two and a half years to five years.
+Under Emerging Issues Task Force 00-21, Revenue Arrangement with Multiple Elements, the Company determined that the initiation fees and private training sessions did not represent separate units of accounting.
+Accordingly, initiation fees and related direct expenses, primarily sales commissions, are deferred and recognized, on a straight line basis, over a period of three years, which represents the average life of a membership based upon historical data for all Clubs.
 Dues that are received in advance are recognized on a pro-rata basis over the periods in which services are to be provided.
-In addition, payments of last months' dues are deferred.
+In addition, payments of last months-dues are deferred.
 Revenues for services including private training, spa treatments and physical therapy sessions are recorded when such services are performed.
 Amounts received in advance are recorded as deferred revenues.
 Revenues from our SportsMed subsidiary are recognized based upon the estimated amount to be collected.

 Allowance for doubtful accounts.
-We provide a reserve against our receivables for estimated losses that may result from our members' inability to pay.
-We determine the amount of the reserve by analyzing known uncollectible accounts, economic conditions and historical losses and our members' creditworthiness.
+We provide a reserve against our receivables for estimated losses that may result from our members inability to pay.
+We determine the amount of the reserve by analyzing known uncollectible accounts, economic conditions and historical losses and our members creditworthiness.
 The likelihood of a material loss from this area is minimal due to our limited exposure to credit risk.

 Lease Accounting.
-We record rent expense on facilities under operating leases.
+We record rent expense on its facilities under operating leases.
 The aggregate rental obligation is expensed on a straight line basis over the lease term, commencing with the date when we take possession of the property.
 If the lease imposes a significant economic penalty not to renew an option period, we use the initial period plus the option period as the lease term.
 Rent incurred before the facility is ready for use is capitalized as leasehold improvements.

 Impairment of long-lived assets.
 The carrying value of our long-lived assets is reviewed annually and whenever events or changes in circumstances indicate that such carrying values may not be recoverable.
 We consider a history of consistent and significant operating losses to be our primary indicator of potential impairment.
 Assets are grouped and evaluated for impairment at the lowest level for which there are identifiable cash flows, which is generally at an individual Club or a group of Clubs located in the same geographical area.
 The determination of whether an impairment has occurred is based on an estimate of undiscounted future cash flows directly related to that Club or group of Clubs compared to the carrying value of the assets.
 If an impairment has occurred, the amount of impairment recognized is determined by estimating the fair value of the assets and recording a loss if the carrying value is greater than the fair value.
-There was no impairment of long-lived assets at December 31, 2004 or June 30, 2005.
+There was no impairment of long-lived assets at December 31, 2004 or March 31, 2005.